 \subsection{Real-World Deployment Scenarios}

-To demonstrate the effectiveness and generalization of Safe-SAGE, we evaluate it in three scenarios as in Fig. \ref{fig:head} and Fig. \ref{fig:snapshots}: a hallway with moving pedestrians, an open area, and a crowded cafeteria.
-In the hallway scenario, we demonstrate the ability of our approach to successfully navigate while observing social norms with people walking towards and away from the robot.
-In the open area scenario, we show the robustness of our approach in handling a dynamic environment with sensory noise while maintaining safety and social compliance.
-In the cafeteria scenario, we validate the effectiveness and ease of use of our approach in being able to deploy to a different robot with different hardware setup (only a forward facing D435 to go with the two lidars), and its ability to maneuver around a complex environment.
-As our method is platform-agnostic and operates on a reduced-order model, we can deploy it on other robots with minimal modifications concerning sensor inputs and control interfaces.
-Thus, we are also able to deploy Safe-SAGE on the Unitree G1 humanoid robot as in Fig. \ref{fig:snapshots}.
+We evaluate Safe-SAGE in three scenarios (Fig.~\ref{fig:head}, Fig.~\ref{fig:snapshots}): a hallway with pedestrians walking toward and away from the robot, an open area with sensory noise, and a crowded cafeteria.
+Across these, the robot navigates while observing social norms and maintaining safety and social compliance in dynamic, complex environments.
+As our method is platform-agnostic and operates on a reduced-order model, it transfers to other robots with minimal changes to sensor inputs and control interfaces; we thus also deploy it on the Unitree G1 humanoid (only a forward-facing D435 with the two lidars), as in Fig.~\ref{fig:snapshots}.